bigdatasys/ecosystems-frameworks-libraries/README.md

-# Ecosystems, frameworks, libraries for Java, Python and Scala
+# Ecosystems, frameworks and libraries for JAVA, PYTHON & SCALA

 ***